PolSM/ecommerce-platform/README.md

 3. Run the app

 ## API Documentation
+For detailed endpoint documentation, refer to the [API Documentation](docs/api_doc.md).

-Run the application and access the API documentation at:
+Also you can run the application and access the Swagger API documentation at:
 [http://localhost:8080/swagger-ui.html](http://localhost:8080/swagger-ui.html).

 ## API Database access